Most countries today are republics, wherein the leaders are elected (or at least pretend to be).

 - All of these examples probably pale in comparison with the Philippines, where two parent-and-child tandems have been President (Diosdado Macapagal and daughter Gloria Macapagal-Arroyo note / Corazon "Cory" Aquino and son Benigno "Noynoy" Aquino III), where the entire government is at the mercy of around 178 families (see the full list here), where at least three in four members of Congress have other relatives sitting in office, and where some families have held power in the same province or city for almost a century if not more.
 The list of examples run from the Aquinos to the Arroyos to the Binays to the Marcoses—and so on ad infinitum.
 In fact, if not for the need to pretend at democracy, all that's missing is a formal peerage system.

-- Filipino Senator Miriam Defensor-Santiago has publicly called the Philippines "the political dynasty capital of the world".
+- The late Filipino Senator Miriam Defensor-Santiago (herself part of a regional dynasty from the province of Iloilo in the Visayas, in the central Philippines) has publicly called the Philippines "the political dynasty capital of the world".
 That is how bad it is.

 - Consider that a study was done on the effect of family pedigree on winnability at the elections.
-The results revealed that, other factors constant, any candidate is four times more likely to win an election if he or she has at least one other relative in office.
+The results revealed that, other factors constant, candidates who win the first time, even in effectively random circumstances, are four times more likely to have other relatives running for office in future.
 Make of that what you will.

 - The Roman Empire, at least at first.
 Augustus Caesar was, after all, only the Republic's First Citizen (the term became "prince" later, which itself comes from the word "first" in Latin), and throughout his dynasty, there was juggling of the actual offices held.
 The pretense slid away slowly, because Rome's previous bad experience with monarchy meant it was politically expedient to not admit becoming one again.
 Augustus taking office was the de facto beginning of the Empire, but they waited three centuries before finally admitting that Rome had become an absolute dictatorship when the Princeps became Dominus.

 - Even before Caesar the Senate and most elected positions in the Roman Republic were only open to Patricians, Rome's hereditary aristocracy.